yaboyanees/MerzCake/README.md

 4. draw a dotted line from all nodes to a central node

 ## Call 4 Help
 I welcome any and all feedback to make this better and more usable.
 I am not a developer and recognize that there may be better ways to accomplish what I'm envisioning.
-I just couldn't find any developers that wanted to do this project with me so I did it myself with lots of back and forth between chatGPT and stackoverflow.
+I couldn't find any developer that was interested to do this project with me so I did it with lots of back and forth between chatGPT and stackoverflow.

 ## Milestone Tracking
 - [x] Write the readme content